 At what age should kids stop trick-or-treating?
 The answer is anything but clear.
-A 2017 Today Parents survey of about 2,000 respondents found that most thought kids should stop going door-to-door at age 12 or 13.
-Almost three quarters said that by age 17, trick-or-treaters should hang up their costumes and leave the holiday festivities to the littler kids.
+In a 2017 Today Parents survey of nearly 2,000 respondents, many people thought kids should stop going door-to-door right around when they hit their teen or even tween years: at age 12 or 13.
+Almost three quarters of respondents said that by age 17, trick-or-treaters should hang up their costumes and leave the holiday festivities to younger children.

-Some towns across the country think limits are in order, as well.
-While they are difficult to enforce, there are ordinances on the books in some municipalities that limit trick-or-treating to younger kids.
+Some towns across the country think limits are in order, too.
+While they're difficult to enforce, there are actually ordinances on the books in some municipalities that limit trick-or-treating to younger kids.

-Last year, citing concerns about older kids stealing loot from younger ones and general fears of mischief, the Canadian town of Bathhurst, New Brunswick, proposed a local law forbidding kids 16 or older from trick-or-treating (with a fine of $200), and ending the festivities completely by 8 p.m.
+A few years ago, citing concerns about older kids stealing loot from younger ones and general fears of mischief, the Canadian town of Bathhurst, New Brunswick, proposed a local law forbidding kids 16 or older from trick-or-treating (with a fine of $200), and ending the Halloween evening festivities, full-stop, at 8 p.m.
 (The new guidelines would actually be more flexible than previous ones, which limited going door-to-door to kids 14 and younger, and asked them to be done by 7 p.m.; some parents felt this earlier curfew didn’t give them enough time to get home from work and take their children out to celebrate.)

-The town of Apex, North Carolina, has had an ordinance on its books since 1973 prohibiting anyone older than 12 from trick-or-treating, and only until 9 p.m.
+The town of Apex, North Carolina, has had an ordinance on its books since 1973, prohibiting anyone older than 12 from trick-or-treating, and only until 9 p.m.
 Belleville, Illinois, enacted a rule in 2008, similarly capping the trick-or-treating age at 12.
-Other towns, in states from Virginia to Mississippi, have set up similar restrictions.
+Other towns, in states from Virginia to Mississippi, have set up similar restrictions in recent years.

-It’s up to local municipalities to decide whether they want to put limits or curfews on Halloween.
-The National League of Cities doesn’t keep track of which towns have ordinances, so it’s hard to know just how broad the trend of officially limiting trick-or-treating age is.
+It’s up to local municipalities to decide whether they want to put age limits or curfews on Halloween festivities.
+The National League of Cities doesn’t keep track of which towns have ordinances, so it’s hard to know just how broad the trend of enforcing a trick-or-treating age cutoff.

 And the issue of enforceability is a big one, acknowledges Sheena Collum, village president of South Orange, New Jersey.
 “With items such as alcohol or cigarettes, it’s relatively easy to enforce,” she says.
-“With respect to this idea, I’d find it difficult to enforce, difficult to identify the penalty for the infraction that fits the ‘crime,’ onerous for law enforcement, and last, I don’t think it would sit well with our community.”
+“With respect to the idea [of trick-or-treating], I’d find it difficult to enforce, difficult to identify the penalty for the infraction that fits the ‘crime,’ onerous for law enforcement, and last, I don’t think it would sit well with our community.”

-None of the parents RealSimple.com talked to saw any reason for a legal limit on trick-or-treating age.
+None of the parents RealSimple.com interviewed saw any reason for a legal limit on trick-or-treating age.
 “Curfews and age limits are really overreaching,” says Emily Hynes of Wayne, Pennsylvania.
 “Each community has its own personality and tends to self-regulate.
 And you can’t control rudeness or mischief with a curfew.”